AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 2. Configure the Distribution

 	a.
 In SqlServer, expand Replication and click Configure Distribution
-	b. select the server as it's own distributor (this will create a distribtuion database on the publisher.
+	b. select the server as it's own distributor (this will create a distribution database on the publisher.

 	c. enter \\<publisher machine name>\repldata (as created above) as the snapshot folder